 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course as they come due.
-There can be no assurance that the Company will continue to achieve profitability and positive cash flows from the Ban Phuc mine.
+There can be no assurance that the Company will generate profitability and maintain positive cash flow from the Ban Phuc mine.
 Should the Company not be able to continue as a going concern, adjustments to the carrying values and classification of its assets and liabilities would be required, and these adjustments could be material.